Parenting as a Resident

-The program offers paid maternity leave and paternity leave.
-With advance scheduling anywhere from 8 to 12 weeks usually can be accommodated for the former.
+The program offers paid parental leave.
+With advance scheduling anywhere from 8 to 12 weeks usually can be accommodated for the primary caregiver.
 Although the maximum time is limited by training requirements of the American Board of Pediatrics, program leadership works with all residents to accommodate additional clinical time if the resident extends the period of training to include the extra leave.

 The BCRP has assisted several residents with arranging half or three-quarter time schedules designed to allow completion of residency at a slower pace over a longer interval.
 Although we cannot always guarantee flexible scheduling, we try to accommodate such requests to the best of our ability.
 The BCRP has more residents on flexible schedules than any other program, as noted in an article in Newsweek magazine

 House officers returning to work after birth of a child report that their colleagues and mentors are supportive during the transition back, including attitudes towards breastfeeding and the short but frequent absences it requires from the wards.

 Both Children’s Hospital and Boston Medical Center have extensive lactation resources, including dedicated RN lactation consultants and multiple comfortable, quiet areas in which mothers can pump in private.
 Pumps and associated accessories can also be purchased from the hospital at a discount.

 - Children’s Hospital Child Care Center – Children’s Hospital has an excellent affiliated day-care center, that is available to Categorical track residents (though there is usually a waiting list).
 It is is directed by Donna Warner and is located 21 Autumn Street, just a short walk from Children’s Hospital.
 It is open year round on weekdays from 6:30 AM to 6:00 PM.
 Phone: (617) 355-6006.